apt1002/strategy/heterodox.md

 those who do become helpless; it's bad for those struggling not to be; and it's bad for those who end up supporting everybody else.

-The solution is not Luddism [debatable].
-The incipient computer revolution, like the ongoing industrial revolution, is happening because of strong forces, and will not wait.

-The solution is not the destruction of Big Tech [also debatable], though we must at least partially escape from reliance on software written by other people.
+Market forces have so far overwhelmed most attempts to resist the encroachments of technology; Luddism does not work.
+Nor does it seem likely that we will be able to get rid of Big Tech, though it is increasingly regulated [though we must at least partially escape from reliance on software written by other people].

-The solution is foundational technologies that people can reach into and change [these are not a solution, these are a must have; if they’re incompatible with Luddism and/or Big Tech, then what gives?].
+In order to regain control of our technologically-based lives, we need foundational technologies that people can reach into and change.
+It remains to be seen to what degree these are attainable under the present system.

 Programming (or whatever it will be called in the future) needs to be reframed as a basic literacy skill.
 Programming must be easy: children will need to